Performance of the agricultural sector

 The performance of the agricultural sector as a whole can be assessed by bringing the information about the volume and price changes for agricultural goods and services under the umbrella of an accounting structure.
 To this end, the economic accounts for agriculture (EAA) provide a set of comparable data that provide an insight into:

 - the economic viability of agriculture;

-- the income generated by farming activity;
+- the income generated by farmers;

-- the structure and composition of agricultural production and the inputs used in that production;
+- the structure and composition of agricultural production and the inputs used in that production; and

 - Agriculture (t_agri), see: